ghafir2000/ghafir2000/README.md

 ## Collaboration
 I’m looking to collaborate on any AI-related project.
 I don't ask for much, since it's what I am passionate about.
 I try to always keep up with the latest algorithms and models.
-If you're interested, you can check out my CV below.
+If you're interested, you can check out my CV here.

 [Ahmad Al Ghafir.docx](https://github.com/ghafir2000/ghafir2000/files/15300077/Ahmad.Al.Ghafir.docx)

 If the project you need help with has to do with public problems or solutions for people in need, then you've got my full attention!!.